A question I often get asked is – how do I choose the right fabric for my hand embroidery project?

 Purchase just the right amount for your next project…

-If you don’t want the expense of ordering more fabric than you need, then you can purchase a 12 or 16 inch square of Robert Kauffman Essex Linen from my shop on Etsy.
+If you don’t want the expense of ordering more fabric than you need, then you can purchase pre cut sizes from the shop.
 These squares are sized to accommodate most embroidery designs so perfect for one-off projects.

 There is a minefield of information out there on this subject so I hope this has helped you to simplify the process.
 Once you find a fibre and weight that you like to stitch with you will be able to choose the best fabric for your hand embroidery every time you start a new project.